priyalr/text-messages/README.md

-# whatsapp-message-analysis
+# text-messages
-💬 Analysing WhatsApp messages to understand messaging habits and language used.
+💬 Analysing Facebook and WhatsApp messages to understand messaging habits and language used.